FaithLens: Detecting and Explaining Faithfulness Hallucination: Methodology

 \subsubsection{Reinforcement Learning Protocol}

 For the RL training of LLMs, policy optimization methods such as PPO \citep{ppo} and GRPO \citep{shao2024deepseekmathpushinglimitsmathematical} have been well-explored.
-Given the advantages of GRPO, e.g., eliminating the need to reward models, we utilize the GRPO algorithm to optimize our model $\gM_\text{ours}$.
+Given the advantages of GRPO, e.g., eliminating the need for a reward model, we utilize the GRPO algorithm to optimize our model $\gM_\text{ours}$.

 For each document-claim pair $(doc, c)$, the detection model generates a group of $G$ explanations $\{e_1, \dots, e_G\}$, and $G$ candidate corresponding predictions $\{p_1, \dots, p_G\}$.
 Each output is evaluated using a designed composite rule-based reward (\S~\ref{sec:reward}).
 GRPO utilizes the relative performance of candidates within the group to compute an advantage $A_i$ for each output, guiding policy updates according to the following objective: